 She offers representation at Immigration Tribunal hearings including asylum, human rights, visa applications and applications for leave to remain

-Abdi has more than 20 years of valuable experience in project development, management, teaching, training and community development.
+Abdi has been the Company Secretary for both ACH and Himilo since 2015.
+He has more than 20 years of valuable experience in leadership and management, governance, project development, teaching and training, and community development.

-Projects involved have addressed refugee integration and employment, media and community voice, and health inequalities.
-Former member of the interim commission for race equality for Bristol, current Director at The Bristol Cable and a trustee at Wellspring Healthy Living Centre.
+Projects he has involved have addressed refugee integration and employment, media and community voice, training and education, and health inequalities.
+He is a former member of the interim commission for race equality for Bristol.
+Currently, he is also a director at The Bristol Cable and Black South West Network, and a trustee at Wellspring Settlement (a merger of Wellspring Healthy Living Centre and Barton Hill Settlement).

 Ruth Pickersgill is a Bristol City Councillor, representing the inner-city ward of Easton, chairing the Public Safety Committee and leading on a number of refugee-related initiatives.
 She has had a long involvement in the refugee sector as a trustee on two other Boards, and through her work in education and equalities, focussing on raising the achievement of BAME young people and English as an Additional Language.
 Prior to retirement, Ruth held a number of senior leadership roles in education-most recently as Assistant Principal in St Brendan’s College and previously Student Services Manager in Leicester College and Equalities Manager for the Bristol Education Dept.